thefalc/instabread-codelab-sample/README.md

 }
 ```

-The code is calling the endpoint `/api/moov-account-creation`, which is going to do the heavy lifting for using the Skyflow connection API to create the Moov account.
+The code is calling the endpoint **/api/moov-account-creation**, which does the heavy lifting for using the Skyflow connection API to create the Moov account.

-1. Open [pages/api/moov-account-creation.js](/baseline/pages/api/moov-account-creation.js).
+1. Open [**pages/api/moov-account-creation.js**](/baseline/pages/api/moov-account-creation.js).
 This file contains the server-side code to create the Moov account using only the tokenized data.
-At the top of this file you can see that the Moov SDK is being initialized with the environment variables you configured previously.
+At the top of this file, you can see that the Moov SDK is initialized with the environment variables you configured before.
-1. Scroll down to the line beginning with `const body = {`.
-This defines the body of the payload that will be passed to the route you configured.
-The `firstName`, `lastName`, and `email` are using the tokens you stored in the user session variable after a shopper registers their account.
+1. Move down to the line beginning with **const body = {**.
+This defines the body of the payload that passes to the route you configured.
+The **firstName**, **lastName**, and **email** use the tokens stored in the user session variable after a shopper registers their account.
 1. The next two lines create authentication tokens for Moov and Skyflow.
 These are both needed to make the connections API call.
 The Skyflow token is used to authenticate your request to the connections API and the Moov token is used for Skyflow to call Moov on your behalf.
-1. Find the line that starts with `let connectionsRouteUrl`.
+1. Find the line starting with **let connectionsRouteUrl**.
 You need to update this URL with the route you created earlier for Moov account creation.

 #### Connection route URL

-1. Go back to Skyflow Studio and from your vault’s schema view, click the gear icon next to the name of your vault and then click **Edit Settings**.
+1. Go back to Skyflow Studio and from your vault’s schema view, click the gear icon next to your vault name and then click **Edit Settings**.
 1. Click **Connections**.
 From the list, expand the connection you created earlier and find the route called Moov Account Creation.
 1. Click **Sample request** and copy the **Path**.
 This is your route URL.
-Paste the path back in the [pages/api/moov-account-creation.js](/baseline/pages/api/moov-account-creation.js) as the value to the `connectionsRouteUrl` variable.
+Paste the path back in the [**pages/api/moov-account-creation.js**](/baseline/pages/api/moov-account-creation.js) as the value to the **connectionsRouteUrl** variable.

 <p align="center">
   <img src="images/skyflow-create-acccount-route.png" width="500" />